zammad/zammad/SECURITY.md

 - Potential security issues can be reported via [security@zammad.com](mailto:security@zammad.com).
 - We evaluate them and provide timely feedback to the reporter.
 - There may be security releases created if needed, e.g. [Zammad 6.3.1](https://zammad.com/en/releases/6-3-1).
-- We publish security advisories for every acknowledged issue, like [ZAA-2024-04](https://zammad.com/en/advisories/zaa-2024-04).
+- We publish security advisories for every acknowledged issue via [GitHub Security Advisories](https://github.com/zammad/zammad/security/advisories).
 - After their publication, we request CVE identifiers to be assigned to the advisories.

 ### Rewards